mschroederi/Parameter-Server-Architecture-On-Apache-Kafka/README.md

 Our setup requires a CSV file that contains encoded data, i.e. all features in the training data must be of numerical data type.
 The workers do not encode the data before using them for training.

-#### InputDataProcessor
+#### WorkerSamplingProcessor
-As mentioned above the _InputDataProcessor_ is one of two processors that take over the workers' tasks.
+As mentioned above the _WorkerSamplingProcessor_ is one of two processors that take over the workers' tasks.
 This one subscribes to the _INPUT_DATA_TOPIC_ to receive new training data and store them in a state store called _INPUT_DATA_BUFFER_.
 The buffer then contains the training data for the next training iteration of the worker.
 We had two requirements for the buffer.
 First, it should support (theoretically) arbitrary large buffer sizes and second, it should dynamically adjust to the speed new training data comes in with as first tests indicated that the buffer size was critical to prevent under- and overfitting of the trained logistic regression model.
-In order to support those requirements the _InputDataProcessor_ reserves a key range in the _INPUT_DATA_BUFFER_ that could potentially fit the maximum allowed buffer size.
+In order to support those requirements the _WorkerSamplingProcessor_ reserves a key range in the _INPUT_DATA_BUFFER_ that could potentially fit the maximum allowed buffer size.
 At each of these keys we might store a single data tuple.
 The following procedure allows us to make sure the most recent training tuples are kept in the buffer while increasing, decreasing or keeping the buffer size as it is.
 Depending on the frequency new training data tuples are received we calculate a `targetBufferSize` which is a best guess of the optimal buffer size.